EU Sustainable Finance Disclosure Regulation

 Sustainability risks are only one of a host of elements that may be taken into account by MFL when making investment decisions.
 MFL will apply its best judgment, on a case by case basis, as to how to properly weight sustainability risks.
 MFL will not hold one type of sustainability risk paramount relative to others, or to other investment criteria generally, nor employ a rigid implementation rule-set.
 MFL’s investment professionals are expected to be sensitive to sustainability risks, to identify material potential sustainability risks, and to raise such risks in the appropriate forum for evaluation as part of the overall investment process, where deemed relevant.

-MFL’s ESG policy mandates the adoption of additional ESG policies that are specific to each of the investment strategy ‘Pillars’ that MFL manages.
-MFL currently markets alternative investment funds in the EU that fall under its Alternative Credit & Fixed Income Pillar (“ACFI”) and its Systematic Investing Pillar (“SI”).
+MFL’s ESG policy mandates the adoption of additional ESG policies that are specific to each of the core investment strategies that MFL manages.
+MFL currently markets alternative investment funds in the EU that fall under the following core investment strategies: Alternative Credit & Fixed Income (“ACFI”), Systematic Investing (“SI”) and Healthcare (“HC”).

-Policies applicable to the Alternative Credit & Fixed Income Pillar
+*Policies applicable to Alternative Credit & Fixed Income *

 When considering a prospective investment opportunity, MFL’s ACFI team will review sustainability risks in the evaluation and underwriting for the proposed investment where the position is long-term/illiquid or concentrated.
 The ACFI team does not generally consider sustainability risks for positions that are short-term, non-control and where exposure to an individual counterparty is de minimis, such as flow trading positions, highly diversified corporate investments, or co-investment opportunities sourced by other Magnetar teams.